-The books were so popular, they spawned over 600 books including multiple spin-off series, audiobooks, a TV series — and now, in 2019, a comic book and a movie that's reportedly in development.
+The books were so popular, they spawned over 600 books including multiple spin-off series, audiobooks, a TV series, a comic book — and now, in 2020, a movie that's reportedly in development.

 But at the all-girls boarding school in Nigeria that writer Bim Adewunmi attended, these bubble-gum pink covered books were a very hot commodity.

-"I’d just read it out, you know, on my bunk and sigh dramatically," says Adewumi, "like, ‘God, imagine the things I could do if I wasn't trapped in this fortress.’”
+"I’d just read it out, you know, on my bunk and sigh dramatically like, ‘God, imagine the things I could do if I wasn't trapped in this fortress.’”

 Courtesy of Bim Adewunmi